How Long After Settlement Do I Get My Money?

 Standard components of a settlement agreement include:

-• Settlement Terms: This is the central portion of the Settlement Agreement and includes the amount paid in the settlement, the payment terms, and the aspects of litigation affected by the settlement.
+• Settlement Terms: This is the central portion of the Settlement Agreement and consists of the amount paid in the settlement, the payment terms, and the aspects of litigation affected by the settlement.

 • Release of Liability: The opposing parties will usually ask you to sign a Release of Liability that essentially allows both parties to exit the case without either party admitting wrongdoing.
 The release will list all involved parties and outline the provisions affected by the Release of Liability if the agreement is not comprehensive.
-Upon signing this release, you will not be able to file any additional claims against the opposing party related to the items listed in the release.
+Upon signing this release, you cannot file any additional claims against the opposing party related to the items listed in the release.

 • Confidentiality Agreement: When you reach a settlement agreement in an injury suit, the agreement usually includes a confidentiality clause that prevents you or other individuals involved in the suit from discussing non-public details of the case.
 This portion may be included in the agreement or added as a separate document.

-If you have questions about the terms in your settlement agreement, your injury lawyer can walk you through the different clauses and how they affect your lawsuit.
-It's crucial that you understand your rights and obligations concerning the settlement so you can comply with its terms.
+If you have questions about the terms in your settlement agreement, your injury lawyer can explain the different clauses and how they affect your lawsuit.
+You must understand your rights and obligations concerning the settlement so you can comply with its terms.

 How Much Money Will I Receive for My Injury Settlement?

 Settlement amounts differ widely depending on the type of injury and damage incurred.
-You can expect a settlement to range from a couple of thousand dollars for a minor injury up to millions of dollars for long-term or debilitating injuries.
+You can expect a settlement to range from a couple of thousand dollars for a minor injury to millions for long-term or debilitating injuries.

 Factors that affect the value of your injury claim include: